 The documentation of an agency's geospatial data resources should be formulated through the application of a geospatial metadata standard, ISO 19115.
 This standard establishes a common framework for communicating information about geospatial data sets.
 The standard includes mandatory elements as well as recommended or optional elements.
 This information includes: identification of sources and stewards; details about the data's organization including number and type of features, spatial reference, and attributes including description of each attribute and definitions of acceptable ranges of values; descriptions of data quality; use constraints; as well as information needed to successfully access, transfer and process the data.
 Adopting a uniform standard for metadata allows all users of geospatial data to locate and evaluate that data with a predefined set of criteria.
-Creating and using geospatial metadata provides: information about an organization's data holdings to data catalogues and clearinghouses; information needed to process and interpret data; and the descriptive information to allow a business sponsor or an end user to choose the most applicable data set for their needs.
+Creating and using geospatial metadata provides: information needed to process and interpret data; and the descriptive information to allow a business sponsor or an end user to choose the most applicable data set for their needs.